 Rufus Dawes was the President of the exposition.
 Lenox Lohr was the General Manager.

 Photo column top: Century of Progress Poster, 1933, Original Source Unknown, Courtesy Pinterest.
 Bottom: General Motors Pavilion at the Century of Progress Exposition, Original Source Unknown, Courtesy Pinterest, 1933.

-Sources: "Looking for the Fair" Rick Rann; Story of Exhibitions; Making Progress: Chicago's 1933-34 Century of Progress Exposition by Joe Seliga; Chicago's Great World's Fairs; Fair Management - The Story of a Century of Progress by Lenox Lohr (General Manager of Century of Progress); Report of the Century of Progress Exposition by Rufus C. Dawes, President; Official Guide - Book of the Fair, A Century of Progress International Exposition, Chicago 1933; New York Times; London Times; Les Fastes du Progres; Historical Dictionary of World's Fairs by Alfred Heller; Fair News; World of Fairs; History of Fairs and Expositions.
+Sources: "Looking for the Fair" Rick Rann; Story of Exhibitions; Making Progress: Chicago's 1933-34 Century of Progress Exposition by Joe Seliga; Chicago's Great World's Fairs; Fair Management - The Story of a Century of Progress by Lenox Lohr (General Manager of Century of Progress); Report of the Century of Progress Exposition by Rufus C. Dawes, President; Official Guide - Book of the Fair, A Century of Progress International Exposition, Chicago 1933; New York Times; London Times; Les Fastes du Progres; Historical Dictionary of World's Fairs; Fair News; World of Fairs; History of Fairs and Expositions.

 History of America